iliorik/GigaShell/README.md

 ...
 ```
 ### Shell integration
-Shell integration allows you to use Shell-GPT in your terminal with hotkeys.
+Shell integration allows you to use GigaShell in your terminal with hotkeys.
 It is currently available for bash and zsh.
 It will allow you to have giga completions in your shell history, and also edit suggested commands right away.

 https://github.com/TheR1D/shell_gpt/assets/16740832/bead0dab-0dd9-436d-88b7-6abfb2c556c1